West Riverfront

 West Riverfront is a neighborhood within the city limits of Tampa, Florida.
+United States.
 As of the 2000 census the neighborhood had a population of 1,345.
 The ZIP Codes serving the neighborhood are 33606 and 33607.

 Geography

 West Riverfront boundaries are Cass Street to the south, North Boulevard to the east, Rome Avenue to the west, and Interstate 275 to the north.